arcus/education_modules/git_history_of_project/git_history_of_project.md

 This module is for you if:

 * You know know how to create a Git repository and make changes using `add` and `commit` from a command line interface (CLI)
-* You want to learn how to compare different versions of your work and restore files to previous versions.
+* You want to learn how to explore and compare different versions of your work.

 **Learning Objectives**